VicTorres23/Machine_Learning_Classifier_for_Actin_and_Myosin_in_Rotifers/README.md

 Jonathon E. Mohl
 The University of Texas at El Paso

-## For questions about the timeline, please contact:
+## For questions about the pipeline, please contact:
 Victor E. Rodriguez-Torres
 Computational Science PhD Program
 The University of Texas at El Paso